biswas/Transverse_energy_analysis/README.txt

 ToDos:
 ..................................................................................
 - need to add lambda spectra from STAR Preliminary data on BES strangeness
-	1. clearify what "raw" means as opposed to "pT" in one of the directories
+	1. clearify what "raw" means as opposed to "pT" in one of the directories, and what cut30 and cut0 mean
+	 -> later

-	2. modify existing code to read data that is pointwise instead of binned and turn it into TGraphErrors objects instead of TH1D objects
+	2. modify existing code to read data that is pointwise instead of binned and turn it into TGraphErrors objects instead of TH1D objects 2.0 try to read data from all the input files in the directories within a directory recursively -- that did not work, so trying 2.1 (see past debugging note for why it didn't work)
+	 2.1 copy data from different files into a sinlge file and convert it to almost-original BES data format -- DONE: BES_lambdas.txt 2.2 Turn data in almost-original BES format into TGraphErrors objects in a ROOT TFile object -- DONE: BES_lambdas.root using BESLambdasToRootFile.cpp

 	3. modify existing code to use the fitting method of the TGraphErrors class instead of the TH1 class
+	 -> in progress.............

 	4. figure out the correct method to take care of the fact that the lambda spectra are available for slightly different centralities than the rest of the spectra; specifically, lambda spectra have centralities 40-60 and